joshchamberlain/CS471-Assignments-UMLIntro-GitHubTest2/doc/releng/README.md

  the report to Code Climate.

 ## Sonar Cloud
 Like Code Climate, this also analyzes the build.
+Sonar provides more useful trend graphs than Code Climate.
  * Requires GUI: Yes
  * Requires CLI Tool: No
  * Requires Config File: No